 Take 5 to Improve the Performance of your Procurement Team

 How is your procurement team performing?
-Superstars, average or missing in action?
+Superstars, average cruisers or missing in action?

-What is the perception in your business on the value or lack of value they add to the overall performance and success of the business?
+What is the perception in your business on the value or lack of value your procurement team adds to the overall performance and success of the business?

 Why is anyone using the procurement team?

-Because they have to or they want to?
+Because they have to and are forced to use the procurement team or because they want to use them?

 When last have you stopped to do a take five and complete a health check on your procurement team?